WebAssembly/spec/document/core/appendix/properties.rst

 .. [#pldi2017]
-   The formalization is derived from the following article:
+   The formalization and theorems are derived from the following article:
    Andreas Haas, Andreas Rossberg, Derek Schuff, Ben Titzer, Dan Gohman, Luke Wagner, Alon Zakai, JF Bastien, Michael Holman. `Bringing the Web up to Speed with WebAssembly <https://dl.acm.org/citation.cfm?doid=3062341.3062363>`_.
 Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2017).
 ACM 2017.